pumbers/game-manglement/content/campaigns/ten_thousand_worlds/introduction.md

 The Human Race, knowing the end was coming, migrated en masse to a new home.
 This home.
 We inherited a ruined system, full of ancient derelict habitats, hollowed-out asteroids and the remnants of planets that had long been used up as construction material.
 Other races have made their home here over millennia, all now as dead as the worlds they once settled.
 But they left behind remnants of their lives for us to explore, and sometimes profit from.

 Old worlds were colonized.
 New worlds created: utopias, dystopias, empires, alliances and more.
-And there are mysteries out there: ancient megastructures, derelict ships and stations left over from enumerable wars, and troves full of treasure long forgotten.
+And there are mysteries out there: ancient megastructures, derelict ships and stations left over from enumerable wars, and caches full of treasure long forgotten.

 All you have to do is survive it.